awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_external_master_with_delay.md

 # mysql\.rds\_set\_external\_master\_with\_delay<a name="mysql_rds_set_external_master_with_delay"></a>

-Configures an Amazon RDS MySQL DB instance to be a Read Replica of an instance of MySQL running external to Amazon RDS and configures delayed replication\.
+Configures an Amazon RDS MySQL DB instance to be a read replica of an instance of MySQL running external to Amazon RDS and configures delayed replication\.

 ## Syntax<a name="mysql_rds_set_external_master_with_delay-syntax"></a>